l-koehler/bridgetest/README.md

 You need nightly rust to build some dependencies (`rustup default nightly`).

-As a minetest client assumes nearly everything is provided by the server
-while the server assumes textures, blocks and items are known by the client,
-this program does NOT ONLY proxy all traffic, but also sends a texture
-pack and block/item/entity definitions, which are obtained from [ArcticData](https://github.com/Articdive/ArticData).
-You can generate these definitions yourself if you don't want to use ArcticData,
-possibly by using [Minecrafts inbuilt Data Generators](https://wiki.vg/Data_Generators) instead of it.

-This also needs the entity models as .b3d files.
-You can get these by
-downloading Mineclonia, taking all .b3d files that are in that folder
-and pasting them into `~/.local/share/bridgetest/models/` (on linux).

 #### Things that are still missing from a usable version:

 * Crafting (Containers work (mostly, the UI is broken))